James Melville Gilliss: Biography

 In 1848, he was elected to the American Philosophical Society.

 Gilliss continued working at the observatory, completing publication of his celestial catalog and providing support to the Office of Coast Survey.
-In 1848 he obtained $5,000 from Congress for a naval astronomical expedition to Chile in order to more precisely measure the solar parallax.
+In 1848, he obtained $5,000 from Congress for a naval astronomical expedition to Chile in order to more precisely measure the solar parallax.
 Gilliss headed the expedition from August 1849 until his return in November 1852.
 In Chile the expedition enjoyed the support of the government, the University of Chile, the Military School plus a wide array of individuals.
-They successfully completed the planned astronomical observations and also made valuable observations of the earth's magnetic field, earthquakes, geography, politics and natural science.
+They successfully completed the planned astronomical observations and also made valuable observations of the Earth's magnetic field, earthquakes, geography, politics and natural science.
 The specimens of fauna and flora brought back from Chile formed the earliest part of the Smithsonian collection from Latin America.
-The wide-ranging results of the expedition were published in as six-volume treatise, the United States Astronomical Expedition to the Southern Hemisphere, published 1855-1896.
+The wide-ranging results of the expedition were published in a six-volume treatise, the United States Astronomical Expedition to the Southern Hemisphere, published 1855–1896.
 The observatory and staff he left in Chile became the nucleus of Chile's astronomical program, previous to this there was no astronomical tradition in Chile.
 Under the direct influence of the expedition from 1850 onward the journal Anales de la Universidad de Chile begun to publish content on astronomy.
 Gilliss later led two expeditions to observe the solar eclipses in Peru in 1858 and Washington Territory in 1860.

 At the onset of the Civil War, Maury resigned to join the Confederate Navy and Gilliss was placed in charge of the observatory in 1861.
 He also became a founding member of the National Academy of Sciences and was promoted to captain in July 1862.
 During his four-year tenure, Gilliss reduced the backlog of scientific work that had gone unpublished, encouraged the manufacture of American-made astronomical equipment, and worked closely with other American observatories.
-His organization also played a crucial role in providing charts and navigation instruments to the rapidly expanding the Union navy.
+His organization also played a crucial role in providing charts and navigation instruments to the rapidly expanding Union navy.

 Gilliss died unexpectedly on February 9, 1865.
 He had been looking forward to seeing his son who had just been released from a Confederate prisoner-of-war camp.
 That morning he collapsed and died from a stroke at the age of 53.
 He was buried at Oak Hill Cemetery in Washington, D.C.